Personalised 16K Rose Gold Birthstone Necklace

 Birthstones have their origins in the jewels found on Aaron's breastplate, representing the 12 tribes of Israel.
 Today, they represent one of the 12 months that someone is born in.
 Everyone's birth deserves to be celebrated - the different roles they have in people's lives, the impact they have - just their very presence.
 Every birth is not by chance or accidental but purposed and divine.
 Let's celebrate her!

-Made from Swarovski crystals, Japanese glass seed beads and 16K rose-gold plated chain and findings.
+Delicately handmade from tiny Japanese glass seed beads and Swarovski crystals, and stitched together with needle and thread.
+Necklace chain and findings are 16K rose-gold plated chain and findings.

 Necklace measures 15.5 - 16.5 inches (including extension chain) , pendant section measures ~3cm.